radius-project/blog/radblog/content/posts/2024/bicep-merge/index.md

 ## Using Bicep to Solve Extensibility in Radius

 Enabling Radius to work with Bicep took a collaborative effort, and we worked with the Bicep maintainers to help design extensibility over a period of months.
 This feature would enable Bicep to load type definitions from an external source.
 Instead of building our definitions into the compiler binary, we could upload the type definition files to a public store.
-When this capability was added, we were ready to start the merge with BIcep and migrate off of our fork.
+When this capability was added, we were ready to start the merge with Bicep and migrate off of our fork.

 Bicep has added support for [`ThirdPartyResourceTypeProvider`](https://github.com/Azure/bicep/tree/main/src/Bicep.Core/TypeSystem/Providers/ThirdParty), giving us a way to define custom resource types that could be understood by the Bicep compiler.
 We would provide type definitions for Radius and AWS types in the form of JSON schema files and publish the schema files to an OCI registry using Bicep.
 Then, we'd be able to import Radius and AWS types as an "`extension`" and use them in our Bicep templates.
 The following diagram highlights the updated process for generating Radius types with Bicep.